quynhddang/SQL-Case-Studies/CS #5- Data Mart/README.md

 | 9            | SOUTH AMERICA | 34175583    |
 | 9            | USA           | 110532368   |

-- Only the total sales for September are posted.
+- The query results in the total sales for all months, but only the total sales for September are posted.

 **5. What is the total count of transactions for each platform**